Marry Me Tuscan Salmon

 Mr. Make It Happen Marry Me Salmon Pasta Recipe – Cream mixed with Spinach

 Plate the pasta and then salmon filet on top.
 Garnish with parmesan and parsley and enjoy.
+Looking for more?
+Try my lobster rolls.
+Don't miss my creamy mafaldine pasta for another delicious option.
+For another crowd-pleaser, check out my pasta carbonara.

 Photo of completed and plated Marry Me Salmon Dish by Mr. Make It Happen.
 The fettuccine pasta is plated and garnished with parsley with a large piece of salmon placed on top garnished with parmesan cheese and parsley.